SpindleMonkey/project-1/README.md

 * CSS
 * JavaScript
 * DOM manipulation using vanilla JS
-* _Flexbox?_

 ---

 ### approach taken

+7/13/17: Replaced player images with raccoons for defense; removed stick figure images from repo.
+Working on logic for actually playing the game now.

-7/12/17: Added a new list to Trello so I can separate the stretch goal stories from the basic game stories (streatch goal stories are in the Backlog list, and are prioritized).
+7/12/17: Added a new list to Trello so I can separate the stretch goal stories from the basic game stories (stretch goal stories are in the Backlog list, and are prioritized).

 Created objects for Team and Player.